jwodder/inplace/README.rst

 Compared to the in-place filtering implemented by the Python standard library's
 |fileinput|_ module, ``inplace`` offers the following benefits:

-- ``inplace`` returns a new writable filehandle instead of hijacking ``sys.stdout``.
+- Instead of hijacking ``sys.stdout``, a new filehandle is returned for writing.
-- The returned filehandle supports all of the standard I/O methods, not just ``readline()``.
+- The filehandle supports all of the standard I/O methods, not just ``readline()``.
-- There are options for setting the encoding, encoding error handling, and newline policy for opening the file, along with support for opening files in binary mode.
+- There are options for setting the encoding, encoding error handling, and newline policy for opening the file, along with support for opening files in binary mode, and these options apply to both input and output.
 - The complete filename of the backup file can be specified; you aren't constrained to just adding an extension.
+- When used as a context manager, ``inplace`` will restore the original file if an exception occurs.
+- The creation of temporary files won't silently clobber innocent bystander files.

 .. |fileinput| replace:: ``fileinput``